 The Customer Care Team can help to answer any questions you may have about the care the Trust provides and help guide you through services provided by the NHS and other organisations.

 The Customer Care Team actively encourage the public to give feedback on the service.
-If you have any comments, would like to suggest any improvements or would like to use the service, please get in touch using the details at the bottom of this page.
+If you have any comments, would like to suggest any improvements or would like to use the service, please get in touch.

 - Time limits for complaining